This blog may contain affiliate links. Read our disclosure policy for more info.

 The town of Golden also has some amazing restaurants, shops, bars, and cultural attractions to offer.

 - Walk the Golden Skybridge – Why not start off with Golden’s newest attraction?
-The Golden Skybridge is Canada’s highest suspension bridge and it only just open in the summer of 2021!
+The Golden Skybridge is Canada’s highest suspension bridge and it only just opened in the summer of 2021!
 At 130 meters (426 feet) above the canyon, you’ll experience such a thrill walking over it and taking in all the amazing views of the Columbia Valley.
-If walking along a suspension bridge is not enough for you, there is also a zipline experience and ropes course.
-I also hear rumors that a canyon swing will open one day too – how cool!
+If walking along a suspension bridge is not enough for you, there is also a zipline experience, ropes course, and a canyon swing that can fit two people for an epic ride!

 - Go whitewater rafting on the Kicking Horse – The best way to experience the river is to go whitewater rafting!
 Whitewater rafting on the Kicking Horse River is such an adrenaline rush.
 With grade 3-4 rapids, it’s one of the best rivers in Canada to go rafting.
 There are a number of tour groups that you can join, such as this full-day tour.
 For $112 CAD, you will get a 5-hour experience out on the river.
 All equipment is included, along with a buffet lunch!
 You will also have an expert guide leading the way and keeping you safe.